MattAllan1/MattAllan1/README.md

 ## Objective

-My journey through IT Support, Networking and Linux have spiked my interest in System Admin & Cloud Engineer roles which is where im directing all of my attention right now through study.
+My journey through IT Support, Networking and Linux have spiked my interest in System Admin, Support Specialist, DevOps & Cloud Engineer roles which is where im directing all of my attention right now through study.

 ## Skills